 The ovule of a fertilized flower develops a tough seed coat, which protects the developing embryo.
 At this point the ovule is known as a seed.
 The ovary loses its stigma, style, and petals and becomes a fruit.
 The fruit is adapted in some way to distribute the seeds.
 For example, birds and other animals are attracted to rose hips and eat them.
 The seeds travel through an animal's digestive tract unharmed and are deposited with the feces in a new area, where they can (hopefully) germinate and grow into a new plant.

 Vitamins C and A in Rose Hips

 The best rose hips are those that have just been picked, since they retain the highest level of nutrients.
-One little rose hip has only a small quantity of nutrients, but a handful or bowl of hips would be very valuable nutritionally.
+A single fruit has only a small quantity of nutrients, but a handful or bowl of hips would be very valuable nutritionally.

 Rose hips are very rich in vitamin C when they're fresh.
-Unfortunately, Vitamin C is a delicate nutrient.
-The vitamin is destroyed by heat.
-While cooking rose hips can create tasty products, it also reduces the nutritional value of the hips.
-Heat used to dry rose hips can also destroy vitamin C. Another problem is that vitamin C is water soluble and will therefore leach into the water used to cook rose hips.
+Unfortunately, the vitamin is a delicate nutrient and is destroyed by heat.
+While cooking rose hips can create tasty products, it also reduces their nutritional value.
+Heat used to dry the fruits can also destroy vitamin C. Another problem is that the vitamin is water soluble and leaches into the water used to cook the fruits.
 In addition, the vitamin is lost when the hips are stored.

 Rose hips are also a good source of vitamin A in the form of beta-carotene.
 Our bodies convert beta-carotene into the form of vitamin A that we need.
-Hips contain other forms of vitamin A in addition to beta-carotene.
-Since vitamin A is fat soluble, absorption of the vitamin is boosted if a small amount of a healthy fat is eaten with the vitamin.
+Since the vitamin is fat soluble, its absorption is boosted if a small amount of a healthy fat is eaten at the same time as the nutrient.